 If you'd like to know more, check out our video where we demonstrate all the basics of word list management.

 Word lists can be unscored or scored.
 An unscored word list is just a text file where each line contains a word list entry.
 Entries can only include alphanumeric characters; Special characters are not allowed.
 For scored lists, each line would consist of a word and a number separated by a semi-colon, comma, or tab.

 Words can also contain sample clues that are displayed when showing the results of fill operations.
-In the default word list included with this app, most entries have a sample clue.
-Sample clues can be included in a word list by adding a third component to each line.
-So, for a scored word list with sample clues, each line would consist of an entry, a number, and a sample clue with these items being separated by a semi-colon, comma, or tab.
+Most entries in the app's default word list have a sample clue.
+You can add sample clues to your word lists by adding a third component to each line.
+So, for a scored word list with sample clues, each line would consist of an entry, a number, and a sample clue with these items separated by a semi-colon, comma, or tab.

 Scores are primarily used to sort lists of slot options.
 Higher scored entries, which presumably correspond to better fill options, are shown first.
 It is also possible to set minimum score filters when searching for fill.
 These filters can be set globally for the entire grid or at the slot level.

-Yes there is.
-If you click on multiple squares while holding down the control key (or for Mac users, the command key), the app will select those squares.
-You can then perform bulk operations on them, such as toggle block, toggle circle, or toggle shaded square.
+Yes, there is.
+If you click and drag the mouse over multiple squares while holding down the control key (or for Mac users, the command key), the app will select those squares.
+And once a set of squares is selected, you can perform bulk operations on them, such as toggle block, toggle circle, toggle shaded square, or delete.

 If you right-click on a square in the grid, it will bring up a context menu that, in general, will show the top 10 candidates for both the across and down slots containing the square.
 The exception is when a slot is completely unfilled.
 In that case, the context menu will just include the number of candidates from your word list that match the slot length.